Why do we need Argo?

 Argo Design

-The new array design, Argo2020, is global, full depth and multidisciplinary.
+The new array design, OneArgo, is global, full depth and multidisciplinary.
 In the future, when fully realized, the Argo array will contain 4000 floats of which 1200 are Deep Argo and 1000 are Biogeochemical Argo (BGC Argo).
 All floats combined will provide 100,000+ temperature/salinity (T/S) profiles and velocity measurements per year distributed over the global oceans at an average 3-degree spacing.
 At the moment, these expansions are described, but not yet fully implemented.
-BGC Argo and Deep Argo are in pilot array phases.
+The BGC Argo Mission and the Deep Argo Mission are in the process of expanding from pilot array to global arrays.

 Argo Missions